idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/pronghorn.md

 !listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Mesh

-## Modules - Navier Stokes Finite Volume Action
+## Physics - Navier Stokes Finite Volume Physics

-Next we introduce a simplified approach to solving the thermal-hydraulic equations using the [Navier Stokes Finite Volume Action](https://mooseframework.inl.gov/syntax/Modules/NavierStokesFV/index.html)
+Next we introduce a simplified approach to solving the thermal-hydraulic equations using the [Navier Stokes Finite Volume Physics](https://mooseframework.inl.gov/syntax/Physics/NavierStokes/index.html)

-This action directly sets up the numerical form of the thermal-hydraulic equations that will be solved rather than making the user define every single kernel explicitly.
+The Physics directly set up the numerical form of the thermal-hydraulic equations that will be solved rather than making the user define every single kernel explicitly.
 In this case the action uses a `weakly-compressible` formulation of the Navier-Stokes equations and adds in `porous_medium_treatment` to model flow through the graphite pebbles.

 Boundary conditions are set here, with no slip `wall_boundaries`, `inlet_boundaries`, and `outlet_boundaries` where in fluid dynamics fashion, the inlet is a `fixed-velocity`, and the outlet is a `fixed-pressure`.

 The heat convection from blocks to the coolant is defined in the `ambient_convection` section.
-Friction factors using the darcy and forcheimer friction factors are also read into the equations here.
+Friction factors using the darcy and forchheimer friction factors are also read into the equations here.
 Lastly, the remaining advection interpolation methods for momentum and mass are defined as well.

+A `Physics` is set up for every equation that is being solved.
+The `Physics` communicate with each other to verify their parameters to some extent, attempting to minimize the number of errors.
+The equations being solved here are:

+- the mass and momentum equations by the `Flow` Physics

+!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Physics/NavierStokes/Flow

+- the fluid energy conservation equation by the `FluidHeatTransfer` Physics

-!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Modules
+!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Physics/NavierStokes/FluidHeatTransfer

-## Variables

-The fluid variables are defined automatically by the `NavierStokesFV` action: the two velocity components, pressure and fluid temperature.
-Here the pressure, and superficial velocities for the porous media flow are initialized.
-Additionally, the temperature of the solid pebbles, and fluid coolant are initialized as well for the energy conservation equation.
+- the solid energy conservation equation by the `SolidHeatTransfer` Physics

-!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Variables
+!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Physics/NavierStokes/SolidHeatTransfer

 ## Auxiliary Variables